MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 int n = Session["counter"];

 // To serialize objects
-// Setting
+// Setting an obect Person
 Session["person"] = new Person() { Name = "Marc" };

-// Getting from another request (if is the same request cast is not needed!!!)
+// Getting an object Person from another request (if is the same request cast is not needed!!!)
 // Consider additional null value checks. var pJSON = Session["person"] as Newtonsoft.Json.Linq.JObject;
 Person p = pJSON.ToObject<Person>();